 Once you’ve set up your lead times, it’s crucial to test them.

-1. Visit your product pages, shop pages, cart, and checkout on the front end of your website.
+• Visit your product pages, shop pages, cart, and checkout on the front end of your website.
+Pay close attention to how lead times are presented.

-2. Ensure the lead times are displaying correctly and clearly.
+• Ensure the lead times are displaying correctly and clearly for the various products and their variations.

-4. Make any necessary adjustments in the plugin settings or individual product settings.
+• Make any necessary adjustments within the plugin’s global settings or individual product/variation settings.

 Beyond the Basics: Tips for Maximizing Your Lead Times

-• Manage Expectations: If a product has an exceptionally long lead time, consider adding a small note in the product description explaining why (e.g., “Handmade to order”).
+• Manage Expectations: If a product has an exceptionally long lead time, consider adding a small note in the product description explaining why (e.g., “Handmade to order, please allow 4-6 weeks for craftsmanship.”).

 • Combine with Shipping Info: Ensure your lead times complement your overall shipping policy.